sreguyal/4D_Room/README.md

 ### What is 4D?
 So, for those who are wondering how we can physically understand the fourth dimension, let's quickly go through the lower dimensions.

 The 0<sup>th</sup> dimension is a point.
 Move in any direction and we get to the 1<sup>st</sup> dimension, a line.

 While we are in the 1<sup>st</sup> dimension, we can move back and forth across the line.
 But we want more excitement in life, so we move away from the line.
 We have reached a 2D world.
 You can imagine this as an infinite flat sheet of paper.

 Finally, to get to the 3<sup>rd</sup> dimension, aka the dimension humans live in, we jump up off the 2D plane.

 Now, by analogy, to get to the 4<sup>th</sup> dimension, we need to move in a direction we have not moved in yet.
 If we could just "jump" in a new direction, we would enter the 4<sup>th</sup> dimension.
-If that sounds incomprehensible... well, it kind of is!
+If that sounds unimaginable... well, it is!
 We are constrained to 3D space, after all.
 And to cap that short summary, here is a picture of a tesseract -- the 4D equivalent of a cube!

 <img src="https://user-images.githubusercontent.com/60443351/131231581-e37f6300-1afb-47f9-a82d-e42ba5e4dff1.png" alt="Tesseract Schlegel Wireframe" width="200"/>